sunbury-web-dev/class-notes/README.md

 * Create a new branch for your notes.
 * Create a new file in the `notes` directory with the name of the topic you want to take notes on.
 For example, if you want to take notes on git, create a file called `git.md`.
 * Add some notes to the file.
 You can use [markdown](https://www.markdownguide.org/) to format your notes.
+* Use `git add` to stage your changes for a commit, then use `git status` to view the current state of your project (you should see the file you just created).
 * Commit your changes and push your new branch to [GitHub](https://github.com).
 * Create a pull request to merge your branch into the `main` branch.
 * Have someone else review your pull request and resolve any feedback.